 To make this election you should add a statement like the following to your tax return:

-"For tax year _____, taxpayer hereby elects under Code Section 266 and IRS Regulations 1.266-1 to capitalize, rather than deduct, property taxes, mortgage interest, insurance expenses, and other miscellaneous carrying costs on the 111 First St. vacant lot."
+"For tax year _____, taxpayer hereby elects under Code Section 266 and IRS Regulations 1.266-1 to capitalize, rather than deduct, property taxes and mortgage interest on the 111 First St. vacant lot."

 You need to make this election each year you want to add these costs to your land's basis.
 If you wish, you can make the election some years you own the property, and not make it in others.